MChem Chemistry with Industrial Experience / Overview

 - Apply through UCAS .

-- Spend your third year in a paid placement where you'll gain skills and experience.
+- Spend your third year in a paid industrial placement and gain invaluable work experience.

-- Opportunity to specialise and study course units from across the Faculty and University.
+- Take optional course units from across the Faculty and University.

 Courses in related subject areas